streetturtle/streetturtle.github.io/_posts/2016-06-19-awesome-wm-fn-keys.markdown

 layout: post
 title: "Making fn-keys work in Awesome WM"
 date: "2016-06-19 11:11:47 +0200"
-description: After switching to Awesome from Unity I didn't use fn-keys at all - I simply remaped their functionality to different shortcuts with mod4 key.
+description: After switching to Awesome from Unity I didn't use fn-keys at all - I simply remapped their functionality to different shortcuts with mod4 key.
 But after sometime of using Awesome in a dual-boot system alongside with Windows made me crazy each time remembering which shortcut to use to change volume, or brightness.
 Here I want to show how to make some of fn-keys work in Awesome.
 comments: true
 share: true
 tags: